joshcarp/docs.buf.build/docs/bsr/studio.md

     specified multiple times.
 - Buf Studio Agent can be configured to set specific accepted origins for CORS policies
-  - `origin` - Allowed origin for CORS, defaults to “studio.buf.build”
+  - `origin` - Allowed origin for CORS, defaults to "studio.buf.build"
 - For a long-running instance of Buf Studio Agent, an indefinite timeout will need to be set with `--timeout=0s`.